Course Approval and Academic Credit

 - credit hours listed for each course by the exchange partner school.

-- CLS is not able to give you credits for any course in which you receive a C(-) or lower.
-In other words, you must achieve at least a C to receive credits for a course. **Please note that if you fail a course, you will not be permitted to make up the credits by taking a supervised writing course at Cornell that applies to the semester you were abroad.
+- CLS is not able to award credit give for any course taken abroad unless the work done is completed at the C or better level. (** you credits for any course in which you receive a C(-) or lower.
+In other words, you must achieve at least a C to receive credits for a course. **Please note that if you fail to receive credit for a course, you will not be permitted to make up the credits by taking a supervised writing course at Cornell that applies to the semester you were abroad.)

-- CLS is not able to give you credits for any course that duplicates or substantially covers material in a course you have already taken at Cornell.
+- CLS is not able to award credits for any course that duplicates or substantially covers material in a course you have already taken at Cornell.
 Similarly, if you take a course abroad and receive credit for it, you will not be able to take a Cornell course that duplicates or substantially covers material from that course when you are back in Ithaca.
 If you want to take a course that has the same name, but is in fact substantially different, please email us a copy of the course description and syllabus for consideration.
-If the course is not substantially duplicative of a course you have already

 It is possible to receive Cornell Law School credit for language courses offered during semesters abroad, provided: